On this page

 Can I earn my nursing degree in Philadelphia completely online?

-That depends on the degree.
+It depends on the nursing degree program.
 Students going for their licensure for the first time, such as those in an ADN or BSN program, must complete clinical experiences in addition to their classroom study.
-Students in a master’s program, who already have their RN license and are currently working in the field, can likely take all of their courses online.
+If these programs are marketed as being online, it’ll only be the didactic portion of the curriculum that’s offered through remote learning Students in a master’s program, who already have their RN license and are currently working in the field, can sometimes take all of their courses online.

 Will my online Philadelphia nursing degree be considered less valuable by employers?

+Not at all.
 As long as the degree you earned came from an accredited school and you earned your registered nursing license upon graduation, employers typically won’t care whether or not the program was online.
-They will understand that many schools are shifting to hybrid programs, and that those programs are just as good as the traditional ones.
+They also understand that many schools are shifting to hybrid programs, and that online programs are just as good as the traditional ones.

 Are online nursing programs in Philadelphia more affordable than campus programs?

-Not necessarily.
+Not necessarily, but they can be.
 Online nursing programs in Philadelphia might not offer lower tuition just because they offer online classes.
-However, there are still cost savings involved with online courses, such as the lack of a commute — thus saving on gas — and the lack of parking fees, gym fees, and the like.
+However, there are still cost savings involved with online courses, such as the lack of a commute — thus saving on gas — and the lack of parking fees, on-campus student fees, and the like.

 Financial Aid Opportunities for Nursing Students in Philadelphia, PA

 The costs of attending a traditional or online nursing program in Philadelphia can be daunting.
-Fortunately, there are grants and scholarships that can help cut down on the cost of tuition and loans to cover anything that might be left over.
+Even with a job offer and pay increase coming after graduation, some tuition rates can make some nursing degrees unobtainable without financial help.
+Fortunately, there are grants and scholarships that can help cut down on the cost of tuition and loans to cover over the cost of your education.
 These scholarships and loans can come from professional organizations, the schools themselves, or even businesses, especially those in the healthcare field.
 Loan assistance and loan repayment programs might also be available, depending upon where you work after graduation.
 Learn more about tuition assistance and other forms of aid for students in nursing programs in Philadelphia through our nursing scholarship guide and financial aid guide.

 How to Become an RN in Philadelphia, PA: Licensing Requirements